derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-16/05/2024 16:15:40 : 3 Database Admins walked into a NoSQL bar.
+17/05/2024 16:15:20 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Number of days since I have encountered an array index error: -1.
+Ubuntu users are apt to get this joke.
 <!-- replace-with-joke ends -->